wso2-extensions/identity-verification-onfido/docs/config.md

 ## Prerequisites

 1. You need to have an Onfido account for this connector to work.
-Please [contact](https://public.support.onfido.com/s/contactsupport) the Onfido team and they will be happy to help.
+Please [contact](https://onfido.com/signup/) the Onfido team and they will be happy to help.
+Ensure that comparison checks are enabled to the account.
+For more details, refer to the [Onfido Comparison Checks documentation](https://documentation.onfido.com/api/latest/#data_comparison).
-2. This version of the connector is tested with WSO2 Identity Server version 7.0.
+2. This version of the connector is tested with WSO2 Identity Server version 7.0 and above.
 Make sure to download and set up the correct version of the [Identity Server](https://wso2.com/identity-and-access-management) in your environment.
 3. By default, the Identity Verification Provider feature is not enabled in